Santo-G/maritime_transit_of_goods/README.md

 Each ship, independently:
 - moves on the map
-- when it is in the position coinciding with the port, it can decide whether to access a dock, and if so, it can decide whether to unload or load the not yet expired goods.
+- when it is in the position coinciding with the port, it can decide whether to access a dock, and if so, it can decide whether to unload or load the not yet expired goods

 Negotiation between ship and port on the type and quantity of goods to be loaded or unloaded occurs at a discretion of the designer (before departing for the destination, upon arrival at the port, etc.).
 Ships cannot communicate with each other, nor know the contents of what is transported by other ships.